Glossary

 - Relational model an approach to managing data using a structure and language consistent with first-order predicate logic (source: wikipedia)

-- Resource Description Framework (RDF) a standard model for data interchange on the Web
+- Resource Description Framework (RDF) a standard model for data interchange on the Web.
+Common serialisations of RDF are turtle, xml/rdf and json-ld.

-- Representational state transfer (REST) a set of guidelines for creating stateless, reliable web APIs (source: wikipedia)
+- Representational state transfer a set of guidelines for creating stateless, reliable web APIs (source: wikipedia)

 - Requirements